What is neighbourhood planning?

 This can be done through a neighbourhood plan, a neighbourhood development order or a community right to build order, all of which follow similar processes.

-A neighbourhood plan helps set out a community's vision for their area over ten, fifteen, twenty years.
+A neighbourhood plan helps set out a community's vision for their area over 10, 15, 20 years.
 Once agreed, the neighbourhood plan has the same legal status as the Local Plan, so decisions on planning applications must take the neighbourhood plan into consideration.

 A neighbourhood plan can: